Mon 26 July – Fri 1 October 2021

 All of the staff on this course are highly skilled, industry professionals.
 The core staff are members of the current tutors on the main school courses.

-For your audition you will need to prepare and perform 2 speeches and an unaccompanied song.
-One Shakespeare monologue in verse and a modern speech written after 1960.
-Each individual piece should not last more than 2 minutes and all three should also contrast with each other.
+For your audition you will need to prepare and perform two speeches (one Shakespeare monologue in verse and a modern speech written after 1960) and an unaccompanied song.
+Each individual piece should not last more than two minutes and all three should also contrast with each other.

 The School operates an equality and diversity policy.
 As part of the Conservatoire for Dance and Drama, the School is committed to selecting, training and supporting students, regardless of ethnicity, gender, disability, age, sexual orientation or religion.
 Applicants to Conservatoire schools are chosen solely on the basis of their talent and potential to develop the skills required for their chosen profession.

-As part of the course there will a visit to a local theatre.
-A discussion will follow the theatre visit.
+As part of the course there will a visit to a local theatre and a post-show discussion.
 You will be able to voice your opinion and debate the pros and cons of the performance.

 We are looking for dedicated people who have a love and respect of dramatic art, a strong commitment to learning new skills and techniques, and a responsibility to conduct themselves in a professional manner.